Saturday 9th September 2017

 and make your church a FundRaiser!
 If you are taking part in the Ride, Drive and Stride, the best way for your church to benefit from half the amount you raise is for your church to create a JustGiving FundRaising Page.
 Many participants can distribute the link to the churches fund raising page.

-Participants may create their own JustGiving FundRaiding Page.
-The Trust will not necessarily know which, if any, church is to benefit.
+Participants may create their own FundRaising Page with Stewardship &/or JustGiving.
+However, the Trust will not necessarily know which, if any, church is to benefit.

 Money raised for the Trust is used to provide grants to churches in the county for repairs and improvements.